Spirit of Self-Supported Riding

 In January 2022, we launched our #PayItForwards campaign, which encouraged people to nominate riders they felt deserving of a free place on one of our events.
 This resulted in two individuals being chosen, with the option to take up their places in 2023.

 Beyond this, we are planning to give away the majority of any profits made each year (assuming the events are profitable) to cycling-related causes.
-More details will follow on this later in 2022.
+In 2023, we made a £300 donation to Swindon Welcomes Ukraine to support their bike project for refugees.

 Have Fun